The 11 Healthiest Subway Options, According to Registered Dietitians

 The Roast Beef sub has a surprisingly solid protein-to-fat ratio (5g fat), on par with the Rotisserie-Style Chicken Sandwich (6g fat), and certainly better than the Tuna Salad (25g fat) and Italian Salami (24g fat).

 The sandwich also packs 25 grams of protein.
 Consuming at least 20 grams of protein in a meal is ideal for building lean body mass, which is important for metabolic health (4).
-Take a pass on mayo in favor of mustard or a touch of honey mustard.
+Take a pass on mayo in favor of mustard or a touch of honey mustard, and “add as many veggies as you like to pack in more fiber,” says Turoff.

 Per order: 260 calories, 28g carbs, 12g fiber, 8g sugar, 9g protein, 14g fat, 2g saturated fat, 610 mg sodium